Scroll Top

 Who’s responsible for internal communications?

-Ownership of internal communications often depends on the size of the company and its organizational structure.
-In a small organization, internal communication may be the responsibility of one person with contract writers and designers or a small team.
+Internal communication organization often depends on the size of the company and its structure.
+In a small organization, internal employee communication may be the responsibility of one person with contract writers and designers or a small team.
 The team often reports to the VP of HR or the Executive Leader.

-Medium-sized companies often have a small team focused on internal comms, with an average of one communications person for every 1,000 employees.
+Organizational internal communication for medium sized companies often falls under a small team focused on internal comms, with an average of one communications person for every 1,000 employees.
 This team usually reports to a VP or Director of Corporate Communications responsible for internal and external comms.

 Large companies typically have one centralized, organization-wide internal comms team.
 Numerous communications and personnel are spread worldwide and embedded to support business units, regions, and specific leaders.
 This staff often works with the Director or VP of internal communications who coordinates efforts with HR and Corporate Communications/PR.
 This investment of time and talent lets the centralized team focus on more strategic employee engagement and employee experience programs and leverages the broader staff to create and manage content and execute a comprehensive communication strategy and plan.